reikanger/reika.io/content/resume.md

 * Led and managed complex incident response engagements, from initial containment through remediation and reporting, for diverse clients across various industries.
 * Conducted in-depth forensic analysis of Windows, Linux, macOS, and mobile systems to identify root causes, preserve evidence, and develop effective remediation strategies.
-* Developed and delivered technical training on incident response procedures for Windows, Linux, and macOS environments, enhancing team capabilities and improving response effectiveness.
+* Developed and delivered technical training on incident response procedures for Windows, Linux, and macOS environments, enhancing client team capabilities and improving response effectiveness.
-* Automated incident response tasks and data enrichment processes using Python and other scripting tools, increasing team efficiency and reducing response times.
+* Automated incident response tasks and data enrichment processes using Python and other scripting tools, increasing team efficiency and reducing analysis time.
 * Collaborated with cross-functional teams, including IT, security engineering, legal, and executive leadership, to ensure seamless communication and coordinated response efforts.
 * Leveraged threat intelligence platforms and open-source tools to proactively identify and mitigate potential security threats.

 ### Incident Handler - Target
 August 2016 - April 2018

-* Developed custom Python tools and methodologies to enhance host and log-based data analysis, significantly improving the efficiency of security investigations.
-(Quantify if possible.)
+* Developed custom Python and Pandas tools and methodologies to enhance host and log-based data analysis, significantly improving the efficiency of threat hunting exercises.
 * Administered a fleet of non-attributable systems for data collection using SaltStack, demonstrating expertise in configuration management and secure system administration.
-* Mentored and trained a team of 50 incident response analysts, fostering their professional development and improving the overall quality of incident response documentation.
+* Mentored and trained a team of 50 incident response analysts, fostering their professional development and improving the overall quality of incident response analysis and documentation.
 * Created and delivered internal training programs and hands-on challenges to enhance analysts' technical skills and incident response capabilities.

 ### Consultant - Mandiant (now part of Google Cloud)
 December 2014 – August 2016

 * Conducted thorough root cause analysis of security incidents, identifying vulnerabilities and recommending corrective actions to prevent future occurrences.
 * Automated data enrichment and frequency analysis processes, streamlining breach investigations and improving the speed of analysis.
-(Quantify if possible.)
-* Delivered detailed incident reports and analysis to clients, providing actionable recommendations for improving their security posture.
+* Delivered detailed incident reports and analyses to clients, providing actionable recommendations for improving their security posture.

 ### Experienced Associate - PwC
 February 2012 – December 2014